 Best Ski Town - Vail, Co

-One of Colorado’s favorite resorts, Vail boasts more than just killer skiing.
+One of Colorado’s best resorts, Vail boasts more than just killer skiing.
 Vail Village is a cute mountain town brimming with fine dining and a downtown that's far from sleepy.
 Vail offers hundreds of shops from boutiques to outdoor gear to art galleries for the whole family to enjoy.
 Get a good nap in because Vail is also known for its hopping nightlife, from cozy microbreweries to karaoke to clubbing.

 Best Weekend Getaway - Lake Tahoe, CA